Barry Allen: Blackest Night

 Barry Allen as a member of the Blue Lantern Corps during the Blackest Night event.
 Cover art to Blackest Night: The Flash #3 by Scott Kolins.

 Barry Allen is one of the main characters in Blackest Night alongside Hal Jordan.
-Allen appears alongside Jordan in the Free Comic Book Day issue Blackest Night #0 which acts as a prologue to the July company crossover.
+Barry appears alongside Jordan in the Free Comic Book Day issue Blackest Night #0 which acts as a prologue to the event.